 Mix Heights and Shapes

 Cluster small, low plants around taller ones to get a range of heights and shapes.
+You can even decorate with a whole tree to celebrate your marriage.
 A ball-like topiary like this olive tree sets the stage (and its tall, thin trunk won't block conversations), while the smaller pots add texture and fullness.

 Add a Woodland Vibe